derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_deno/firstBabylon.md

 > ctrl + c

-The demo folder now as some node modules and a demo.lock file.
+The demo folder now has a deno.lock  file.

 ![demo folder](images/demoFolder.png)

+Open the integrated terminal in the demo folder and check that the typescript still runs from this folder.

+> deno task dev

+## Adding projects

 Now any number of folders can be made to house separate small projects.

-Add a new folder named "example1" in the BabylonjsProject folder and opy into this the public and src folders, deno.json and index.html from the demo folder.
+Add a new folder named "example1" in the BabylonjsProject folder and copy into this the public and src folders, deno.json and index.html from the demo folder.

 Change directories into example1.